This article was first published on 21 July 2020 and updated with more information.

 Opening An Interactive Broker Account

 At the end of the application process, there was a notification that it will take a few days before the account application is approved.
 So, we cannot start trading immediately.
+This is similar to how most other online/digital brokerages would operate, and much more convenient to open an account with more traditional brokerages which may still require physical copies involved in the sign-up process.

 How To Fund My Interactive Brokers Account In Singapore?